Push Crash Data

 How to use crash data in an assistance context?

-The data shared via this service helps the operator to take the right decision to assist the driver.
-He can choose several types of action depending on the severity of the accident.
+The push crash data service is designed to automatically make an emergency call to an assistance operator.
+The data shared by this service in meant to help the operator take the right decision in assisting the driver, depending on the severity of the accident.
 For example:

 Call the driver to obtain confirmation of the accident.